James Tierney (attorney)

 Since 2016, he has been a lecturer in law at Harvard Law School where he teaches on the role of state attorneys general while directing the Harvard Attorney General clinic.
 He has written extensively on a wide range of topics, such as the often volatile relationship between state AGs and their governors.

 Tierney is quoted widely on the operations of the office of state attorney general.
 He is a frequent speaker at meetings of the National Association of Attorneys General (NAAG).
 Tierney has been a regular commentator on Court TV (TruTV) since its founding in 1991.
 In that capacity, he has commented on a wide range of trials from the celebrated cases of the early 1990s to the recent military tribunals in Guantanamo Bay.

 Tierney may be best known as one of the key strategists in the state cases against the tobacco industry in reclaiming Medicaid payments paid out for tobacco-related disease.

 Tierney also has advised officials in Eastern Europe's emerging democracies, has supervised national elections in Bulgaria, Cameroon, Croatia and Albania, and was special counsel in the investigation of alleged corruption within the Pennsylvania Supreme Court.

-Tierney, a graduate of the University of Maine School of Law, married author and fellow Maine native Elizabeth Strout in 2011.
+Tierney, a graduate of the University of Maine School of Law, married Maine author Elizabeth Strout in 2011.